jhriverasa/google-kickstart-solutions/README.md

 # Google Kickstart Solutions
-This repo (will) cointain all solutions to Google Kickstart, I decided to put them here, in order to have a "log" and check my progress in competitive programming.
+This repo (will) cointain all solutions to Google Kickstart, I decided to put them here, in order to have a "log" and check my progress practicing competitive programming.
 I would like to have these solutions in different languages ( C++, Java, Python ..), maybe in the future, however, Im using Python for now.

 # Current solutions
 ## Kickstart 2013